unc-csxl/csxl.unc.edu/docs/specs/ta-application.md

 The TA Application allows us to retrieve data on COMP UTA's via the CSXL web application.
 The web application can now store data on UNC COMP UTA's, with the eventual implementation of Graduate TA's on the horizon.

 All logged-in users to the CSXL page are able to access the _Fall 2024 UTA Application_ to apply to be a UTA.
-UTA Applications are unique per _term_, and are editable upon completion until the end of the application period.
+UTA Applications will inevitably be unique per _term_, and are editable upon completion until the end of the application period.
 Application review is currently not implemented and performed directly via the PostgreSQL database.

 ## Table of Contents